 - Digital Classroom Podium

-- Synchronous Lectern
+- Immersion Lectern

 DCS has also designed eight classroom systems with video-centered courses in mind.
 On Livingston Campus, Rutgers Cinema, 1, 2, 3 and Tillett Hall Room 264 offer state-of-the-art digital screening capability.
 These rooms utilize theater quality high-definition projectors and surround sound that can be used to play content from computer sources or a Blu-ray player.
 On College Ave., Murray Hall Room 301 and Milledoler 100 are configured for film classes using a variety of different media.
 Both rooms are equipped with 16mm film projectors, Blu-ray players, DVD players, VCRs, and - in Milledoler - a laser disc player.
 Both rooms are connected to high-definition projectors and surround sound speaker systems.
 Rutgers Academic Building 1180 is designed for digital screening with theater quality audio and video.
 Finally, Ruth Adams Building Room 001, on Cook-Douglass, is also equipped with a high-definition projector,16mm projectors, Blu-ray/DVD capability, and a surround sound.